 As the student, you are responsible for dropping classes by the stated deadlines.
 If you register in a class and later change your mind, it is your responsibility to drop the class.
 Review your Schedule/Bill for course deadlines.
-Log in to http://pipeline.sbcc.edu and go to Registration and Student Records.
+Log in to Pipeline and go to Registration.
 Follow the instructions on the Add/Drop Classes page for dropping a class.

-For most Fall 2013 classes, the deadline to drop with eligibility for a refund of enrollment and non-resident tuition is September 7, 2013.
+Check the calendar for the deadline to drop with eligibility for a refund of enrollment and non-resident tuition.
 Short courses must be dropped before 10% of the course has been completed to be eligible for an enrollment/tuition refund.
 Review your Schedule/Bill for your course deadlines.